MixTeen/pycrobit/README.md

 ## Context

-There's a lot of fun exercises for children using microbits but a lot less using python.
+[We have a lot of fun exercises for children using microbits](https://github.com/MixTeen/microbit-exercices) but a lot less using python.

 ## Installation